Cover art is hand silkscreened paper from India

 Following my instinctive improvisatory inclinations at the piano, I choose the swaras of Raga Natabhairavi for the first two chords, followed by the swaras of Raga Charukeshi for the third resolving chord, the notable difference being a lowered madhyama preceding a natural madhyama.
 Indian bells add an incandescent shimmer to this unusual pairing of chords and ragas, a music that has connections with earlier works including Delayed Response and Dark Yellow.

 The owner of the home, Bob Longhi, had recently passed away, having been a close friend who exerted a powerful influence.
 The music I found myself playing, and subsequently composed for the First Part, is truly an elegy for Bob, as I was thinking about him while doing all this.
 On one of many memorable occasions, Bob introduced me to his friend, George Harrison, an experience I subsequently wrote about.
-The day after playing the piano, I learned that the caretaker of the home, a woman of American Indian and Mexican ancestry, had been watching and listening out of view, feeling I was a "holy person", an impression I suppose is not uncommon for musicians to give when under a temporary spell of rasa emotion.
-There was once an occasion I subsequently found humorous when I was leaving my former apartment in Beverly Hills dressed in multi-colored Indian clothing and scarves for a daytime concert, and passed by an elderly Jewish woman who stared at me in astonishment, and then came to a mistaken conclusion, reverently addressing me as "Rabbi".
+The day after playing the piano, the caretaker of the home, a woman of American Indian and Mexican ancestry, who had earlier in her life been an exotic dancer, told me she had been watching and listening out of view, feeling I was a "holy person," an overstatement that embarrassed me, though I suppose is not uncommon for musicians to sometimes give such an impression when under a temporary spell of rasa emotion.
+There was an earlier occasion I found humorous when I was leaving my former apartment in Beverly Hills dressed in multi-colored Indian clothing and scarves for a daytime concert, and passed by an elderly Jewish woman who stared at me in astonishment, and then came to a mistaken conclusion, reverently addressing me as "rabbi."
 My great grandfather was a rabbi in Russia, and my grandfather was president of his temple in Boston, but that's as far as it goes!

 Now my attention turned to the Second Part, a bracing gallop mapped into three contrasting sections.
 Moving away from the Indonesian skin drum composite I’ve used for the past several years, I created a new composite skin drum formed entirely of tabla bols, resulting in a sharper, more penetrating sound.
 In the first section, the tabla sounds are joined with a fluid clarinet that tends towards its upper registers, suggesting at points an E-flat clarinet.
 A Chinese pipa is handed off melodic leadership from the clarinet for the opening of the second section, joined by a new composite drum comprised of lower pitched udu, dhol and dholak bols.
 Then the pipa makes way for a return of the tabla, and a serpentining percussion duet between the two composite drums commences.
 A blistering trumpet timbre announces the third section with glissandi, joined once again by the vivaciously playful tabla.
 (I do not tune my percussion sounds in the Indian manner, and they also vary from the sounds of the actual Indian percussion instruments from which they are derived.)